Plan the conversation carefully.

 Use the page by the next move

-Reader aimI need a clear limit for personal-time boundaries that I can actually keep.
+Reader aimI need a clear limit for healthy texting boundaries in relationships that I can actually keep.

 Try nextFor Set Boundaries Around Personal Time, write a boundary sentence with one limit, one request, and one follow-through you can actually keep.